Last updated December 23, 2019

 Q5.
-What kinds of security measures do we take to safeguard your personally identifiable information?
+What kinds of security measures do we take to safeguard your personal information?

 Q6.
 How can you update your personal information and profile?

-We do not knowingly collect personal information from users under the age of 13 ("Child" or "Children").
+We do not knowingly collect or maintain personal information from users under 13 in the United States, and under the applicable age of consent in other countries ("Child" or "Children") other than as permitted by law, for example, in support of our internal operations (in the U.S.) and legitimate interests or contractual or legal obligations (in the EU).
 We take Children's privacy seriously and encourage parents to play an active role in their Children's online experience at all times.

-If Capcom learns that a Child's personally identifiable information has been collected, we will delete the account.
-If parents believe that we have unintentionally collected their Child's personal information, they should contact us to request the deletion of the information.
+If Capcom learns that a Child's personal information has been collected, we will delete the account.
+If parents believe that we have unintentionally collected their Child's personal information, they should contact us to request the deletion of the information at:

 185 Berry Street, Suite 1200